Trade-off between diagonal and off-diagonal elements in the eigenstate thermalization hypothesis: Trade-off between diagonal and off-diagonal elements

-The index $j$ in this formula is taken over the full Hilbert space, and its dimension $D_N$ grows exponentially with the number of sites.
-While the right side of \eqref{DGODGRM} only depends on the local state of the $\rho_{B}$.
-It generally increases with $D_{B_1}^2$, but basically does not change with $N$.
-This makes the off-diagonal measure exponentially suppressed.
-If we consider the average of these off-diagonal elements
+where the index \( j \) runs over all states in the Hilbert space excluding \( i \).
+The summation contains \( D_N - 1 \) terms, whose number scales exponentially with the system size \( N \).
+However, the right-hand side of \eqref{DGODGRM} depends solely on the local state $\rho_{B_1}$, and it generally grows exponentially with the size of subsystem $N_{B_1}$, while remaining relatively constant with respect to $N$.
+This causes the off-diagonal elements to be exponentially suppressed.
+Considering the average of these off-diagonal elements

 which will decrease exponentially with $N$.
-Of course, the exponential decrease in the average of the off-diagonal elements does not mean that the maximum values of the off-diagonal elements and the diagonal element will also decrease exponentially.
-Although the diagonal element are not directly suppressed, \cref{DGODGRM} gives a trade-off relation between the diagonal element and the off-diagonal elements.
-Suppose $ V_\text{dg}^{i}/V_\text{off}^{i}=f^i(N)$, then we have
+However, this exponential decrease in the average of the off-diagonal elements does not imply that the maximum values of the off-diagonal elements and the diagonal element will also decrease exponentially.
+Although the diagonal elements are not directly suppressed, \cref{DGODGRM} provides a trade-off relation between the diagonal element and the off-diagonal elements.
+With $ V_\text{dg}^{i}/V_\text{off}^{i}=:f^i(N)$, we can rewrite \cref{ODA} as

-On the one hand, if $f^i(N)$ does not increase exponentially, or increases exponentially at a rate much slower than $D_N$, then in the large $N$ limit the diagonal elements will still be exponentially small.
-On the other hand, if the diagonal element is not decreasing exponentially, then $f^i(N)$ must be increasing exponentially.
-Therefore, the exponential growth of $f^i(N)$ is a necessary condition for the diagonal element not to decrease exponentially.
+On one hand, if the ratio between diagonal and average off-diagonal elements $f^i(N)$ does not increase exponentially, or grows exponentially at a rate much slower than $D_N$, then in the large $N$ limit, the diagonal elements will also be exponentially small.
+On the other hand, if the diagonal element is not decreasing exponentially, $f^i(N)$ must be growing exponentially.
+Thus, the exponential growth of $f^i(N)$ is a necessary condition for the diagonal element to avoid exponential decay.

+In this paper, we do not delve further into how interactions affect the growth of $f^i(N)$ with $N$.
+However, as will be evident from the subsequent numerical calculations, the influence of integrability on this growth is crucial.
+To fully address the underlying theoretical mechanisms and other factors, such as the choice of $\rho_{B_1}$, further investigation is needed.
+One potential approach involves using H\"{o}lder's inequality